 MESIAL: Indicates the surface of a tooth facing toward the mid-line (at the middle of the arch).
 Mesial surfaces are shown in the picture on the left.
 Mesial can also refer to the movement of a tooth toward the mid-line.
 The diagram on the right below shows teeth moving in a mesial direction (mesially).

 MICRODONTIA: Means abnormally small teeth.
 It is a condition that happens when adult teeth are underdeveloped.
 It can affect the whole mouth, a few teeth or just one.

 MOLAR: Any of the larger back teeth, used for chewing and grinding food.
 Molars have different names and appear at different ages.
-The last molars are sometimes called “wisdom teeth.”
+The third molars are sometimes called “wisdom teeth.”

 OCCLUDE: Occlude means to bring the upper and lower teeth together, closing the jaw.
 An open mouth is not occluded.

 OCCLUSAL: Indicates the chewing surface of premolars and molars.

 OCCLUSION: Occlusion is the relationship of how the teeth in the upper arch meet with the same teeth in the lower arch when the mouth is closed.
 There are good and poor occlusions.
 The picture does not show an ideal occlusion:

 OSTEOBLAST: Osteoblasts are bone-forming cells.
 They are part of the bone building process and are responsible for bone formation.
 If you break a bone, osteoblast cells would be the cell that would re-grow the bone back together.
 Osteoblast cells are the cells that grow bones.
 When a tooth has been pushed through the jaw because of pressure from the aligners, the osteoblast cells are re-growing the bone where the tooth has moved from.